aaronsaray/aaronsaray.com/content/blog/apd-post-processing-wrapper.markdown

       }
       else {
         /**
-         * it has a value so lets put it into our array */ array_push($$control, $line);
+         * it has a value so let's put it into our array */ array_push($$control, $line);
       }